Markovian Noise Modelling and Parameter Extraction Framework for Quantum Devices: Analysis and Discussion

 \section{Analysis and Discussion}

-Apart from the $T_2^*$ sequences, which provided lower fidelity data, all of the experimental procedures proved to attain successful and reliable data which in turn provided valuable insight.
+Apart from the $T_2^*$ sequences, which provided lower fidelity data, all of the hardware procedures proved to attain successful and reliable data which in turn provided valuable insight.
 The data allowed for very efficient optimisation of hardware parameters, allowing for the probing of these values without direct access to their measurements from a relatively simple theoretical model.
 This section will focus on the detailed analysis of these results and the numerical accuracy of all the data obtained.

-In the case of single qubit experiments, all of the sequences proved to be highly successful and reliable to extract information, mostly due to the simple forms of the qubit dynamics.
-These results didn't have any surprising features, as the experimental results had high fidelity and inter-iteration consistency, while the numerical results were based on a simple form of the GKSL Master Equation which made the computation very quick and easy, especially in the optimisation process which thereby allowed for more iterations to be run and higher accuracy to be achieved.
-The set of hardware parameters which were extracted was the smallest of all the subsystems, due to the simple Hamiltonian form, which did provide useful insight despite the simplicity.
+In the case of single-qubit procedures, all sequences proved to be highly successful and reliable in extracting information, mostly because of the simple forms of the qubit dynamics.
+These results didn't have any surprising features, as the observed results had high fidelity and consistency through iterations, while the numerical results were based on a simple form of the GKSL Master Equation which made the computation very quick and easy, especially in the optimisation process which thereby allowed for more iterations to be run and higher accuracy to be achieved.
+The set of hardware parameters that were extracted was the smallest of all the subsystems, due to the simple Hamiltonian form, which provided useful insight despite the simplicity.
 The Hamiltonian parameters extracted, being the qubit frequencies along each Bloch sphere axis $\left( \omega_x, \omega_y, \omega_z \right)$, showed that the simplifying assumption given by the backend providers of there only being a $z$-component is not entirely accurate.
-This was shown by there being small, but significant, contributions to the qubit frequency along the $x$- and $y$-axes, with the vector norm of these being roughly equivalent to the claimed hardware parameter, within $\sim 1\,\si{\giga\hertz}$.
-This would ordinarily not pose any issue for the function of the devices, so the backend claim of the simplified model is effectively correct in most use cases, however this general form should not be ignored as it can prove to be a significant factor in the scalability of larger devices with potential resonance with neighbouring qubits.
+This was shown by small but significant contributions to the qubit frequency along the $x$- and $y$-axes, with the vector norm of these being roughly equivalent to the claimed hardware parameter, within around $10\,\si{\mega\hertz}$.
+This would ordinarily not pose any issue for the function of the devices, so the backend claim of the simplified model is effectively correct in most use cases; however, this general form should not be ignored as it can prove to be a significant factor in the scalability of larger devices with potential resonance with neighbouring qubits.